act-rules/act-rules.github.io/_rules/document-title-is-descriptive.md

 ### Applicability

-This rule applies to the first title element containing textual content in a document where the document element is an HTML <html> element.
+This rule applies to the first [non-empty] `title` element in a [document](https://www.w3.org/TR/dom/#concept-document) where the [document element](https://www.w3.org/TR/dom/#document-element) is an HTML `<html>` element.

 ### Expectation

-Each target element describes the topic or purpose of the overall content of the document.
+Each target element describes the topic or purpose of the overall content of the [document](https://www.w3.org/TR/dom/#concept-document).

 ## Assumptions

-- (REWRITE) Because browsers only recognize the first title element it is not necessary to check other ones.
+- This rule assumes that browsers only recognize the first `title` element if multiple `title` elements are present in the [document](https://www.w3.org/TR/dom/#concept-document).
+Testing shows that this in general is the case.
+Therefore the scope of this rule is limited to only checking the first `title` element in a document.

 ## Accessibility Support